CRA Webinar

 A new report from CRA focuses on how to unleash investment in NCDs.
 Through real world case studies, it documents case studies illustrating the investment associated with NCDs and how barriers preventing investment can be overcome.
 The research also identifies the policy conditions that enable success; and outlines practical recommendations to scale financing models that work and can be replicated across different countries.

-This webinar brings together leading experts in health and NCD policy.
-Speakers will examine the latest evidence, highlight solutions to overcome persistent financing barriers, and explore how countries can capitalize on current political will to accelerate investment.
+This webinar brought together leading experts in health and NCD policy.
+Speakers examined the latest evidence, highlighted solutions to overcome persistent financing barriers, and explored how countries could capitalize on current political will to accelerate investment.

-- A keynote presentation on the need for urgency in investing in NCDs from Kalipso Chalkidou, Director of Health Financing and Economics, World Health Organization;
+Opening remarks were provided on the need for urgency in investing in NCDs from Kalipso Chalkidou, Director of Health Financing and Economics, World Health Organization.

-- The results of a new study documenting successful case studies leading to investment in preventing and managing NCDs, presented by one of the authors, Clara Zacharko, Senior Associate, Charles River Associates; and
+The results of a new study documenting successful case studies leading to investment in preventing and managing NCDs, presented by one of the authors, Clara Zacharko, Senior Associate, Charles River Associates; and Tim Wilsdon, Vice President, Charles River Associates.